laryn/flag_notify/README.txt

 profiles so they can can choose the default notification settings when submitting a comment, a node or join a group.

+You can "intercept" the notification and change the event data or "break" it using the hooks defined by the module (see flag_notify.api.php).

 Currently the notification email text is fixed (with a few customisation as footer and salutation).
 A token-based email may be developed in the next versions if there is enought request for that.